manesec/tools4mane/README.md

 # Tools4mane

-Some tools make by mane.
+Some tools/script make by mane to help for pentest.

 ## Note:

-This is a note of [tools4me](https://github.com/manesec/tools4me).
+This is a note of [maketoolkit](https://github.com/manesec/maketoolkit).